hugoroy/hroy.eu/posts/encryptionEuDataIcons.md

-As I've been working on Terms of Service; Didn't Read for a couple of years now, I have some experience and idea about how this sort of things might work and how it compare to existing projects, especially in the fields of “Privacy Icons” where several projects coexist and keep raising much attention (including, it seems, from European legislators).
+As I've been working on Terms of Service; Didn't Read for a couple of years now, I have some experience and idea about how this sort of things might work and how it compares to existing projects, especially in the fields of “Privacy Icons” where several projects coexist and keep raising much attention (including, it seems, from European legislators).